w3tecch/aurelia-typescript-boilerplate/README.md

 ```

 ### Validation
-The file `utils/validation.utils.ts` contains some validatoin helper functions and regex patterns.
+The file `utils/validation.utils.ts` contains some validation helper functions and regex patterns.

-The function `validateFilledFieldsWithValidationRules` us really useful as you can check a object which is already prefiled if it's valid and if not show errors.
+The function `validateFilledFieldsWithValidationRules` us really useful as you can check a object which is already prefilled if it's valid and if not show errors.

 The function `controllerValidByRules` will check if a validation controller is valid.